Reasons Why Your Scalp Itches

 You can treat your flares at home by doing the following:

 • Bathe in oatmeal.
-A 2012 study found that colloidal oatmeal, the powdered form of oatmeal used by patients, can soothe itching.
+A 2012 study found that colloidal oatmeal, the powdered form of oatmeal used by patients, can soothe itching

 • Make use of a humidifier.
-Increasing the humidity in the air can keep your skin from becoming dry and itchy.
+Increasing the humidity in the air can keep your skin from becoming dry and itchy

 • Avoid scratching your skin and scalp.
 Instead of scratching itchy areas, apply pressure to them and keep your nails trimmed.
-If you have children, you may want them to wear gloves or mittens at night to prevent them from scratching themselves.
+If you have children, you may want them to wear gloves or mittens at night to prevent them from scratching themselves

-• Wear loose headwear that will not irritate your skin.
+• Wear loose headwear that will not irritate your skin

-An itching scalp can indicate an underlying health issue you need to pay attention to.
-Getting a specialist’s help can help you get the right diagnosis quickly and effectively.
-At Terra Medical Hair & Aesthetic Clinic, we have years of experience in scalp and hair diagnostics and treatment to provide you with a holistic and comprehensive solution.
-Contact us today to book an appointment.
+At Terra Medical Hair & Aesthetic Clinic, we have years of experience in scalp and hair diagnostics and treatment to provide you with a holistic and comprehensive solution for your itchy scalp – whether it’s a prescribed medication or products available from our shop.